If you’re thinking of investing in cryptocurrency, there are some essential things you need to know before you begin.

 Blockchain technology is cool, digital money is fun, and everyone loves a good rollercoaster (even if they get on at the top).

-If you’re ready to get started investing in cryptocurrency, check out Coinsquare (Canada) or Coinbase (USA) to set up an account and start investing.
+If you’re ready to get started investing in cryptocurrency, check out Shakepay (Canada), Coinsquare (Canada) or Coinbase (USA) to set up an account and start investing.
 These are digital coin exchanges that you can fund with cash from your bank account, and then use it to buy Bitcoin, Litecoin, Ethereum, and more.